-- 8 The Internal Audit Service is required to provide an annual opinion on the council's framework of risk management, control and governance, and must formulate an annual risk-based plan of work.
-This is directed to providing assurance over, amongst other internal controls, the systems that produce material figures in the council's financial statements.
-These systems control areas of significant financial risk to the council and this aspect of the Internal Audit Service's work may therefore inform the external auditor's work. - 9 There is therefore a natural alignment of internal audit work with external audit.
+- 8 The Internal Audit Service is required to provide an annual opinion on the council's framework of risk management, control and governance, and must formulate an annual risk-based plan of work to support that.
+This opinion informs the council's and the pension fund's annual governance statements which are published in their financial statements.
+Further, internal audit work provides assurance over, amongst other internal controls, the systems that produce material figures in the council's and pension fund's financial statements. - 9 These systems control areas of significant financial risk and internal audit work and therefore informs the work of the external auditor.
+Work undertaken and reported by Local Pensions Partnership Limited's own internal auditor on controls operated undertaken by the company is reported to the council by the Internal Audit Service. - 10 There is therefore a natural alignment of internal and external audit work.